Updated in October 2024, first published in January 2021

 The big chains: McDonalds and Burger King offer gluten free options in Galicia as well.
 As proof, here’s a screenshot from a Burger King restaurant in A Coruña.
 I have only tried Burger King in Alicante airport because I didn’t have any other option at the time and it wasn’t too nice.
 For the sake of trying it, I had McDonald’s in Madrid a few years ago and it was alright.
 Nevertheless there’s so much good local food to consume instead.
 The big chains are a safe option to be aware of in an emergency hunger situation though.

-We don’t normally stay in hotels there and as we were on our honeymoon, we booked the high end NH Collection A Coruña Finisterre for a few nights.
-The service and amenities were just outstanding throughout or stay, breakfast with gluten-free options as well.
+I have stayed in the high-end NH Collection A Coruña Finisterre previously.
+The service and amenities were truly outstanding throughout our stay, and breakfast with gluten-free options as well.
 I can thoroughly recommend it.

 Gluten-free bakeries